Authentication

 Use SSL to connect Databricks to Kafka

-If you will be using SSL, Databricks recommends that you:
+If you use SSL, Databricks recommends that you:

 - Store your certificates in a Unity Catalog volume.
-Users who have access to read from the volume will be able to use your Kafka certificates.
+Users who have access to read from the volume can use your Kafka certificates.
+For more information, see What are Unity Catalog volumes?.

 The following example uses object storage locations and Databricks secrets to enable an SSL connection: